“What doesn’t kill you makes you stronger.”

-If you’ve ever ridden the Pyrenees cols, you’ll no doubt be able to relate to such idioms.
+If you’ve ever cycled the Pyrenees cols, you’ll no doubt be able to relate to such idioms.

 But there are ways in which you can maximise your chances of success on the cols and, more importantly, your enjoyment on the climbs.

 We sure you’ll find these cycling tips and tricks useful.
 They are the result of over 10 years of sometimes painful experience cycling in the Pyrenees!